haileylujah/Project-1-MemoryGame/README.md

 A README.md file with these sections:

-☐ <Your game's title>: A description of your game.
+☐ <Memory Game>: A description of your game.
 Background info of the game is a nice touch.

 ☐ Screenshot(s): Images of your actual game.